 Ideally, handling finishings is pretty much easier for a DIY enthusiast than getting the home addition from foundation to roofing.
 The work is complex and requires a wide range of contractors to complete.
-Perhaps, you can try some finishing jobs such as adding trim, painting, installing fixtures, and cabinetry.
+Perhaps, you can try some finishing jobs such as adding trim, painting, and installing fixtures, and cabinetry.

 Pro tip takeaway: Tie-ins require special equipment, skillset, and extra workforce.
 Therefore, hire an expert to get your project done perfectly.

-Home additions are complex undertakings requiring paperwork, special equipment, and experienced professionals to handle successfully.
+Home additions are complex undertakings requiring paperwork, special equipment, and experienced professionals to handle them successfully.
 But, we are not saying you can't create a fantastic and functional home addition, from more than a decade of experience, we've witnessed homeowners get quickly overwhelmed and surrender the work to home renovation contractors.

-And those who work through the project till the end find themselves in hefty cost, pretty much higher than what a contractor could have taken.
+And those who work through the project till the end find themselves at a hefty cost, pretty much higher than what a contractor could have taken.
 The skyrocketing costs are due to mistakes and accidents.
 Therefore, the best way to go about your home addition project is to hire a reputable home renovation company or contractor to get everything done to plan.

 Pro tip takeaway: Get your project done by experts and avoid costly mistakes that could make the task extremely expensive.

 Want to start your project today?
 We are ready to take your home expansion dream to the next level.
-With our many years of experience in real estate, we deliver every project we handle in time with exceptionally high-quality outcomes.
+With our many years of experience in real estate, we deliver every project we handle on time with exceptionally high-quality outcomes.